Here we are with a new interview for Mamas around the world. After Sweden with Wanda, his time we meet Mariagiulia, expat in Antibes.

-We are going to Provence, France.
+We are in Provence, France.
 To be precise to Antibes Juan-les-Pins, better known as Antibes.
 We interview Mariagiulia, a mum from Genoa, in Italy, a photography lover as you can see from her Instagram profile, a canvas with delicate colors and delightful corners.
-You can offer her everything except for tea, infusions, teas and chamomiles, are you seroius?
+You can offer her everything except for tea, infusions, teas and chamomiles, are you serious?

 Mariagiulia is also part of the Not Only Mama Team, but let’s get to know her better…

 MariaGiulia, tell us a little bit about yourself.

 My name is Mariagiulia and I am 29 years old.
 I am from Genoa, in Italy.
 I married Matteo after 10 years of engagement and now with us there is also our little Nicola.
 We moved to France in January 2015 and for now we resist, LOL!

 (See how good I am, I read your article on acronyms!)

 What was your first impression of Antibes?
 Did you know it before moving there?

 We came to Antibes immediately after my husband’s master degree but we changed our mind and we decided to postpone everything a few years.
 We had the first impression as tourist, as often happens.
 Living and working in a city… it’s a totally different things!

 You are an expat mum, so you have learned to rely only on yourself in a foreign country.
 How are you living this experience?
 Any regrets or second thoughts?